 The clinic also publishes immigration law Explainers – policy papers designed to help readers understand complex laws related to state and local governments’ immigration-related policy choices.
 Each Explainer reviews the law and provides links to further resources.
 Topics: drivers’ licenses (7 pp), municipal IDs (11 pp), public benefits (12 pp), U visas (5 pp), sanctuary jurisdictions (10 pp), and when local law enforcement officers are deputized by ICE (9 pp).

 Immigration Equality helps lesbian, gay, bisexual, transgender, queer (LGBTQ) and/or HIV-positive people — including those in detention — with legal questions.
 Case load varies, but they can sometimes provide legal representation.
-Resources.
 If you are detained, please call the detention hotline, 917-654-9696.
 For all other inquiries, please fill out this contact form.
+Get resources here.

 Immigration Technical Assistance Center (Vera Institute of Justice) offers searchable, online resources designed to help immigration lawyers.
 When immigrants have legal advisors they are more likely to be released from detention and more likely to appear at court dates as they pursue relief.
 Of equal importance, they can continue to provide financial and emotional support to family members and contribute to their communities.